 The “Law of Holes” states that “when you find that you’ve dug yourself into a hole, stop digging”.
 It’s a simple rule, yet so difficult for many people to follow.
 Here are three reasons people who “go it alone” should seek professional guidance for a problem before it becomes worse or before it’s too late to fix.

-Recently, in a debt settlement matter, a business woman proudly proclaimed that she had personally negotiated down a substantial portion of her debt on a large promissory note.
+Example in a debt settlement matter, a business woman proudly proclaimed that she had personally negotiated down a substantial portion of her debt on a large promissory note.
 That she was now paying smaller monthly payments to her creditor.
-But later, she learned that this settlement was really a consent judgment and it allowed the creditor to attach all other assets owned to reduce the balance.
+But later, she learned that this settlement was really a consent judgment, and it allowed the creditor to attach all other assets owned to reduce the balance.
 Unknowingly, the settlement allowed the creditor to garnish her bank accounts.
-In terms of price, forgoing using a professional in order to save money is silly and is costly in the end.
+In terms of price, forgoing using a professional to save money is silly and costly in the end.
 If the work was done poorly or without full knowledge of a subject matter, there would be a higher price to pay down the road.
 Seek out professional advisers who are competent and reasonably priced.

-- Experience.
 With technology, people have access to all types of information on almost any topic.
 Besides a professional education, practical experience developed over the years in a profession is just as valuable to a client.
 Consider for a moment that most C.P.A.s are skilled in the U.S. Tax Code.
 But the C.P.A. who spends years negotiating with a particular IRS department, has the contacts and understands the procedure better than a colleague who may only deal with state sales-tax issues.
-If this CPA has a good reputation among IRS agents for being prompt, thorough, knowledgeable, and respectful, then chances are that their services will be most valuable to their client, and a particular problem may be resolved more smoothly, efficiently and less costly.
+If this CPA has a good reputation among IRS agents for being prompt, thorough, knowledgeable, and respectful, then chances are their services will be most valuable to their client, and a particular problem may be resolved more smoothly, efficiently, and less costly.

-Another example of hiring for experience is when one hires an attorney who understands how to clear a complicated title issue that prevents the sale of a building.
+Example of hiring for experience is when one hires an attorney who understands how to clear a complicated title issue that prevents the sale of a building.
 The attorney’s relationship with a title underwriter is based upon years of past and positive experiences and can save his client thousands of dollars by not having to litigate the matter.
 Professionals are rarely asked by their clients about their alma mater, but they are frequently asked about their professional experience in handling a particular matter.
 Experience is worth paying for if one wishes to advance their cause efficiently.